rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 - [Markor](https://github.com/gsantner/markor) - A text editor for notes and to-do app for Android using simple markup formats.
 - [Ledger](https://ledger-cli.org/) and [hledger](https://hledger.org/) for plain-text accounting!
 - [Maro](https://marp.app/) - Presentations using markdown.
 A full list of apps/services that allow creating slide decks can be viewed [here](https://gist.github.com/johnloy/27dd124ad40e210e91c70dd1c24ac8c8).
--

 If you are working on a similar tool, happy to have a look and add them to the above list!

-In the end, 'File over App' isn't just a philosophy—it.s a guideline for making digital choices that prioritize the longevity of data.
+In the end, 'File over App' isn't just a philosophy - it's a guideline for making digital choices that prioritize the longevity of data.
 With each decision, I'm creating a lasting digital archive, one file at a time.

 {{< hn-discussion id="42136054" >}}